-Step One

-Motivate government-sponsored research on the harmful effects of pornography though individual research and lobbying/raising awareness.
+Step One: Motivate government-sponsored research on the harmful effects of pornography though individual research and lobbying/raising awareness.

 Ultimately, the government needs to accept and publish the damaging effects of pornography.
 In order for this to happen, research needs to be conducted by official agencies.
 However, this work must start with individual research.
-Before the U.S. Government began publishing and mandating its own studies (starting with the studies performed by the NCI, NHI, AHA, and ACS), nearly 7,000 other studies had already been published (Office of the Surgeon General, 1989).
+Before the U.S.

+Government began publishing and mandating its own studies (starting with the studies performed by the NCI, NHI, AHA, and ACS), nearly 7000 other studies had already been published (Office of the Surgeon General, 1989).
-Step Two

-Convince through research, the hazards of pornography to (1) the government, (2) individuals, families, and societies, and (3) courts.
+Step Two: Convince (1) the government, (2) individuals, families, and societies, and (3) courts, through research of the hazards of pornography.

 In order for pornography to ever be seen as a sizable problem to the government, society, and courts, objective research needs to show in a convincing manner that pornography is harmful.
-Furthermore, these research studies need to specifically demonstrate how pornography is harmful.
-Tobacco research, for example, pointed to specific health hazards (e.g. lung cancer) and early death (Surgeon General's Advisory Committee on

-Smoking and Health, 1964).
+Furthermore, these research studies need to demonstrate how pornography is specifically harmful.
+Tobacco research, for example, pointed to specific health hazards (e.g. lung cancer) and early death (Surgeon General's Advisory Committee on Smoking and Health, 1964).
 This will give legislators, individuals, and courts specific battles they can wage against the pornography industry, both narrowing and legitimizing the attack.

-Step Three

-Motivate and establish regulatory jurisdictions to determine what organizations have the duty to protect the public from the harms of pornography as discovered through research.
-When the government begins to further implement pornography regulations, it needs to be determined early on what agencies and organizations will have the authority to set and enforce regulations.
+Step Three: Motivate and establish regulatory jurisdictions to determine what organizations have the duty to protect the public from the harms of pornography as discovered through research.

+When the government begins to further implement pornography regulations, it needs to be determined early on what agencies and organizations will have the authority to set up and enforce regulations.

 A lack of clarity in this realm can lead to unnecessary roadblocks and delays in the process of regulating pornography (as was seen in the FDA's various attempts to regulate and define cigarettes).
 Individual pressure on government agencies via ongoing litigation and awareness-raising events can help facilitate this process by keeping the fight against pornography in the forefront of American politics.

-Step Four

-Motivate and establish successful legislation to protect individuals, families, and society from the now established and accepted hazards associated with pornography (in accordance to past and ongoing research).
+Step Four: Motivate and establish successful legislation to protect individuals, families, and society from the now established and accepted hazards associated with pornography (in accordance to past and ongoing research).

-Once regulations actually start to be formulated, individuals and activists must continue to be involved to ensure the regulations are relevant, effective, and backed by solid, ongoing research.
-Based on the success of specific tobacco regulations and past successes in regulating pornography, regulations addressing proper labeling and the protection of minors should be able to be successfully implemented.
+Once regulations actually start to be formulated, individuals and activists must continue to be involved to ensure the regulations are relevant, effective, and backed by solid (and ongoing) research.
+Based on the success of specific tobacco regulations and past successes in regulating pornography, it can be successfully regulated in the following areas: